lekha2000/Stramark_Training/Basics JavaScript/Currency Convertor/README.md

     4. UI Page will open, which asks the user to select the currency to convert t and enter the amount

-    5. On clicking the convertamt button it will give a display of amount converted
+    5. On clicking the convertamt button it will give a display of amount converted.